Mental Health

 You will gain new knowledge and have a chance to put this into practice during the session.

-This half-day course has been designed to support NUH in becoming a mentally healthy workplace.
+This whole day course has been designed to support NUH in becoming a mentally healthy workplace.

 The course is aimed at managers and other staff who have line management responsibilities (such as return to work interviews, pastoral care and appraisals).
 The course will be a mix of presentations, discussions and practical exercises covering: